 Our Curriculum is all the planned activities that we organise in order to promote learning, personal growth and development.

 This arrangement ensures steady progression and continuity throughout the Foundation Stage, Key Stages 1 and 2.
-We also plan and deliver whole school units of work which provide children of different ages with an exciting, common learning focus.
+We also plan and deliver whole school projects which provide children of different ages with an exciting, common learning focus.

 It includes not only the formal requirements of the National Curriculum, but also the range of additional opportunities that the school organises in order to enrich the experiences of our children.
 Our curriculum also includes the social aspects that are essential for life-long learning.